Airc-Uwindsor/Pollinator/README.md

 ## Usage

 ### Pollination Process
 - Run `pollinator.py`.
 This script integrates the camera input, clustering algorithm, and robot control to execute the pollination.
+Follow the [pollination guide](https://docs.google.com/document/d/1s34lwz2wWb6ooZBrriEXcB6hyON8PhYinvHOR394ba4/edit?usp=sharing) for help.

 ### Robot Control
 - Use `robot.py` for direct control and testing of the robotic arm's movements.